Community Response to Noise

 Noise comes from many sources, not just aviation.
-As a result, the level of noise someone experiences day to day can depend on many different factors.
-Noise in small suburban areas compared with busy urban centers may be very different and result in different types of challenges when looking to address aircraft noise.
+As a result, the level of noise someone experiences day to day can depend on many factors.
+Noise in small suburban areas compared with busy urban centers may be very different and result in various types of challenges when looking to address aircraft noise.

 - What model aircraft and what type of engines are being used for each flight?

 - Are the aircraft taking off or landing?